ZondiBongi/alx-low_level_programming/0x00-hello_world/README.md

-write a program that prints a qoute
+writes a quote followed by a new line to a standard error